bentwheel/lgbtq-retirement-meps-analysis/README.md

-estimates, we arrive at an estimate of 1,051,043 total individuals in same-gender marriages within the US, arrived at by adding the estimated totals for each subgroup (900,950 for the “18 to 64” age band, plus 150,093 for the “65 and over” age band).
+estimates, we arrive at an estimate of 1,051,043 total individuals in same-gender marriages within the US, arrived at by adding the estimated totals for each subgroup (900,950 for the “18 to 64” age band, plus 150,093 for the “65 and over” age band) as we did in the previous validation example.

-Once again, we can compare these estimates to the findings from the [findings from the American Community Survey for 2019](https://www.census.gov/content/dam/Census/library/publications/2021/acs/acsbr-005.pdf) which reports the total estimated count of same-sex married individuals
+Once again, we can compare this estimate to the findings from the [findings from the American Community Survey for 2019](https://www.census.gov/content/dam/Census/library/publications/2021/acs/acsbr-005.pdf) which reports the total estimated count of same-sex married individuals